CBIIT/LDlinkR/cran-comments.md

-## This is the fourth release
+## Resubmission of the fourth release
-* Added three new functions
-* Updated vignette and README
-* Issue #2; fixed warning message from write.table in `LDproxy_batch`
-* Miscellaneous minor updates
+* Responding to feedback from Uwe Ligges
+  * Added single quotes to software name 'LDlink' in the Description field.

+Thank you for reviewing my submission!

 ## Test environments
 * local R installation, R 4.0.3